PET imaging in Hematology

 Benefits:

 The functional information obtained by a PET scan is unique and unavailable using other types of imaging.
-For many diseases, PET provides the most useful information required to make a diagnosis and determine the most appropriate treatment.
+For many diseases, PET provides the most useful information required to diagnose and determine the most appropriate treatment.

 Risks:

-Although a radioactive tracer is used during a PET scan, the amount of radiation that you are exposed to is low and it is short-lived.
+Although a radioactive tracer is used during a PET scan, the amount of radiation you are exposed to is low and short-lived.
 It is not enough to affect normal body processes.
 However, there are risks due to the tracer:

 • The radioactive substance may expose radiation to the fetus of a pregnant woman or to the infant of a woman who is breastfeeding.
 If you are pregnant or nursing, please discuss this with your doctor.